wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701057314/fabric-roles-1414x725_an4uxn.png"><img alt="fabric-roles-1414x725.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701057314/fabric-roles-1414x725_an4uxn.png"></a>

    * Data Engineers
    * Data scientists
    * Data (Business) Analysts
    * Data Citizen
+   * Data Steward
    <br /><br />

+    Other roles mentioned:
+   * Solution architects
+   * AI engineers
+   * Database administrators
+   * Power BI data analysts
+   <br /><br />

+   <a name="Data+Activator"></a>

+   <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/get-started-data-activator-microsoft-fabric/8-exercise">Exerise</a>

+1. Click "Data Activator" for its mode tabs at the bottom of the screen: Data mode and Design mode.

+   * Click Data mode to inspect the fresh data and link it to specific objects.
+   * Click Design mode to develop triggers based on these objects.
+   <br /><br />

    PROTIP: <strong>Data Activator</strong>, if it works as intended, will the real game changer to enable <strong>Data Citizens</strong> who find Power BI is too complex to use.
+The payoff is not just that Microsoft Fabric "seamlessly" integrates with Microsoft 365, facilitating collaboration and enabling ad hoc analysis within familiar Microsoft 365 applications.
 More importantly, Activator aims to <strong>take action</strong> based on data rather than merely displaying pretty charts and reports.
 Here's where machines (AI or not) can replace human workers.

+   Consider the following three scenarios:

+   * A network administrator detects potential security breaches through real-time monitoring and initiates immediate protective actions.

+   * A warehouse manager needs to detect drops in product stocks and needs to start a reorder process to prevent running out of stock.

+   * A sales associate needs to receive alerts when a potential client is visiting their website and offers to start a live chat with them.

+   Data Activator initiate actions based on <strong>Reflex items</strong>, each containing all the details to connect to data sources, monitor conditions.
+A Reflex is typically setup for each business segment or process monitored.

+   Copilot, an AI-powered assistant assist users in tasks like generating SQL statements, creating reports and setting up automated workflows based on triggers.
+By leveraging AI capabilities, Copilot streamlines and automates data-related tasks, enabling users to work more efficiently and derive actionable insights from their data.

    The <strong>Fabric engine</strong> is an upgrade from separate systems used by separate roles of people.
    So there is a lot of copying of data from one engine to another<a target="_blank" href="https://blog.fabric.microsoft.com/en-us/blog/microsoft-fabric-explained-for-existing-synapse-users?ft=Synapse:category">:</a>